kobotoolbox/kobo-docker/README.md

 `kobo-docker` is used to run a copy of the [KoBo Toolbox](http://www.kobotoolbox.org) survey data collection platform on a machine of your choosing.
 It relies on [Docker](https://docker.com) to separate the different parts of KoBo into different containers (which can be thought of as lighter-weight virtual machines) and [Docker Compose](https://docs.docker.com/compose/) to configure, run, and connect those containers.

-## Important notice when upgrading from commit `5c2ef02` (March 4, 2019) or earlier
+## Important notice when upgrading from commit [`5c2ef02` (March 4, 2019)](https://github.com/kobotoolbox/kobo-docker/commit/5c2ef0273339bee5c374830f72e52945947042a8) or earlier

 You must follow [these important instructions](./doc/March-2019-Upgrade.md).
 Then, please follow [next instructions](##important-notice-when-upgrading-from-todo-insert-final-1db-release-here-or-earlier)

 If you do not, the application may not start or your data may not be visible.

-## Important notice when upgrading from `[TODO: INSERT FINAL 1DB RELEASE HERE]` or earlier
+## Important notice when upgrading from [`2.019.52-final-shared-database`](https://github.com/kobotoolbox/kobo-docker/releases/tag/2.019.52-final-shared-database) or earlier

-If your version is older than [March 4, 2019](https://github.com/kobotoolbox/kobo-docker/commit/5c2ef0273339bee5c374830f72e52945947042a8 ""), please follow [these instructions]() **first**.
+This assumes your last upgrade was **more recent** than March 4, 2019.

-Up to and including release `[TODO: INSERT FINAL 1DB RELEASE HERE]`, [KPI](https://github.com/kobotoolbox/kpi) and [KoBoCAT](https://github.com/kobotoolbox/kobocat) both shared a common Postgres database.
+Up to and including release [`2.019.52-final-shared-database`](https://github.com/kobotoolbox/kobo-docker/releases/tag/2.019.52-final-shared-database), [KPI](https://github.com/kobotoolbox/kpi) and [KoBoCAT](https://github.com/kobotoolbox/kobocat) both shared a common Postgres database.
 They now each have their own, separate databases.
-Please continue reading to learn how to migrate the (smaller) KPI tables to a new database and adjust your configuration appropriately.
+**If you are upgrading an existing single-database installation, you must follow [these instructions](https://community.kobotoolbox.org/t/upgrading-to-separate-databases-for-kpi-and-kobocat/7202)** to migrate the KPI tables to a new database and adjust your configuration appropriately.

-1. …
-1. `postgres/master/clone_data_from_kc_to_kpi.sh`
-1. …
-1. Even though they are no longer used, it is not yet recommended to erase the KPI-only tables (e.g. `kpi_asset`) from KoBoCAT's Postgres database.
-   Instructions for doing so will be included in a later release.

 ## Architecture